googanhiem/gords-ha-addons/usb-backup/DOCS.md

 ### `folders` - `source`

-The source folder for rsync. (the addon has access to `config, share, media, backup and ssl`)
+The source folder for rsync. (the addon has access to `config, share, media, backup, addons and ssl`)

 ### `folders` - `options` (optional)